cheddy1/random-projects/README.md

 # random-projects
-Miscellaneous small projects I've worked on or made.
+Miscellaneous small projects I've worked on for fun, or for homework.